Communications and Control for Wireless Drone-Based Antenna Array: Time-Optimal Control of Drones

 \subsection{Dynamic Model of a Quadrotor Drone}

-Fig.\,\ref{Drone} shows an illustrative example of a quadrotor drone.
+Fig.\,\ref{Drones12} shows an illustrative example of a quadrotor drone.
 This drone has four rotors that can control the hovering and mobility of the drone.
 In particular, by adjusting the speed of these rotors, the drone can hover and move horizontally or vertically.
 Let $(x,y,z)$ be the 3D position of the drone.
 Also, we use $(\psi_\textrm{r},\psi_\textrm{p},\psi_\textrm{y})$ to represent the roll, pitch, and yaw angles that capture the orientation (i.e., attitude) of the drone.
+Roll, pitch, and yaw are rotation angles defined with respect to the body frame.
+Here, the origin of the body frame coordinate system (represented by the $x_\textrm{b}$-$y_\textrm{b}$-$z_\textrm{b}$ axes) is at the center of the drone, $x_\textrm{b}$ is along the arm between rotors 1 and 3, $y_\textrm{b}$ is along the arm between rotors 2 and 4, and $z_\textrm{b}$ is in the direction of the cross product of the $x_\textrm{b}$ and $y_\textrm{b}$ axes.
+In this case, roll, pitch, and yaw, are rotations along $x_\textrm{b}$, $y_\textrm{b}$, and $z_\textrm{b}$.

 The speed of rotor $i\in\{1,2,3,4\}$ is given by $v_i$.
-For a quadrotor drone, the total thrust and torques that lead to the roll, pitch, and yaw movements are related to the rotors' speeds by \cite{AttitudeStabl}: where $T_\textrm{tot}$ is the total thrust generated by the rotors, $\kappa_1$, $\kappa_2$, and $\kappa_3$ are the torques for roll, pitch and yaw movements. $\rho _1$ and $\rho _2$ are lift and torque coefficients, and $l$ is the distance from each rotor to the center of the drone.
+For a quadrotor drone, the total thrust and torques that lead to the roll, pitch, and yaw movements are related to the rotors' speeds by \cite{BOOKControl}: where $T_\textrm{tot}$ is the total thrust generated by the rotors.
+The direction of the thrust is upward perpendicular to the rotors' plane, as we can see from Fig. \ref{Drones12}. $\kappa_1$, $\kappa_2$, and $\kappa_3$ are the torques for roll, pitch and yaw movements. $\rho _1$ and $\rho _2$ are lift and torque coefficients, and $l$ is the distance from each rotor to the center of the drone.

-Now, using a model presented in \cite{TimeOptimalDrone}, we write the dynamic equations of a quadrotor drone in presence of an external wind force as follows\footnote{Note that, here, drag coefficients are assumed to be negligible.} :
+Now, we write the dynamic equations of a quadrotor drone in presence of an external wind force as follows\footnote{Note that, here, drag coefficients are assumed to be negligible.} :